Bioinformatics-courses/HTS_2024_denovo_genome_assembly-/README.md

 # HTS_2024_Denovo_genome_assembly-

 ## Introduction
 This project demonstrates the denovo genome assembly of the WGS of Lactobacillus plantarum strain JM015 as part of a course requirement.
-The goal is to assemble the genome using various bioinformatics tools and evaluate the quality of the assembly.
-We're going to be
+De novo genome assembly is the process of constructing a genome sequence from scratch, without the use of a reference genome.
+This technique is crucial for studying organisms with unknown or highly variable genomes.
+The goal of this project is to assemble the aforementioned genome using various bioinformatics tools and evaluate the quality of the assembly.
+For this case, we're only going to be demonstrating a hybrid-assembly approach using short Illumina reads and long PacBio SMRT read.

 ## Setting up our working environment
 > **NOTE!**